Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences only: first covers purpose and output, second gives usage advice.
-No wasted words, front-loaded with key information.
+Two concise sentences: first sentence describes output fields, second sentence gives usage guidance.
+No wasted words, and the description is front-loaded with key information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.